 With another free day in this beautiful seaside town, you might like to do some reading, relaxing and swimming.
 Alternatively you can venture further afield – perhaps to the Okakambe Trails or the Camel Farm (both located in the same area, around 12 kilometres east of town).
 A horse ride or camel ride is a great way to see the desert from a different perspective.

 Travel to Spitzkoppe (approximately 6 hours).
 Experience the sight, sound and smell of thousands of olive-coloured seals on the shores of Cape Cross while travelling up the Atlantic Coast.
 Visit one of the most stunning areas of Namibia, the wild lands around the mountain of Spitzkoppe – 'the Matterhorn of Namibia'.
 Although you shouldn't try to climb to the top, there are some excellent hikes and guided walks throughout the area, which is rich in plant life and even has some bush paintings to be found.
+The Spitzkoppe is known for its stunning beauty and the thousands of ancient Bushmen rock art paintings that are still viewable.
 Be sure to look out for the sunset from your bush camp this evening – the landscape is known to take on dazzling oranges and reds.